 For more information about using the bus in Cornwall, visit the Cornwall Council website.

 Accessibility & Wheelchairs on Trains

-For information about traveling on trains with a wheelchair or mobility scooter, check with the train operator on the route.
+For information about travelling on trains with a wheelchair or mobility scooter, check with the train operator on the route.
 For journeys in Cornwall, please see Great Western Railway's 'Assisted travel' page and Cross Country's 'Travel assistance' page.

-Discount Travel (disability or age related)
+Discount Travel (disability or age-related)